Best Lakes Near Salzburg, Austria

 Two of the best places to visit in the national park are the lakes of Königssee and Obersee, the first of which is popular with ferry trips to the opposite end of the lake at Salet Anlegestelle, from where you disembark to hike up to Obersee and beyond up to Röthbachfall on the other end of Obersee both for the views back across the lake and for the impressive tumbling water that comes down.

-Get here from Salzburg: from Salzburg Hauptbahnhof, take bus 840 to Berchtesgaden, and from there bus 841 to Schönau am Königssee - or you can do it as I did and bike the 31km there alongside incredible landscapes in under two hours.
+Get here from Salzburg: From Salzburg Hauptbahnhof, take bus 840 to Berchtesgaden and from there bus 841 to Schönau am Königssee - or you can do it as I did and bike the 31km there alongside incredible landscapes in under two hours.

 Check out my guide to hiking Königssee, Obersee and Röthbachfall!